aolawal/Crypto-Forecasting-Sentiment-Analysis-App/README.md

 Several tests had also been carried out on user interface interactivity before deciding on this final outcome.
 The codes are also flexible and universal; it gives users a wide array of options and flexibility in terms of being able to select a cryptocurrency of their choice and getting the required output as well as sentiment news analysis of their choice from 3 different choices.

-In addition, users have the option to download both historical and forecasted share price.
+In addition, users have the option to download both historical and forecasted cryptocurrency price.